jbryer/NYSchools/README.md

 ### Shiny Apps

+Shiny is an R package maintained by [RStudio](http://rstudio.com/shiny) that allows for the development of web applications in [R](http://www.r-project.org).

 #### New York State 2013 PreK-12 School Enrollments

 The purpose of this app is to explore the differences between traditional and charter school attendance (in 2013) for various subgroups.
 Subgroups include: school district, students with disabilities, economically disadvantaged students.
 English language learners, race/ethnicity, and gender.
 Comparisons for all grade levels as well as by elementary, middle, and high school are provided where the enrollment for all schools is provided.